Contributions

 Best-of-K

-To break sample homogeneity, we run five role-specialized agents in parallel (Baseline, Rank-Focused, Analyst, Discard Strategist, History Analyst) and aggregate their proposals via a sixth "finalizer" agent.
+Inspired by Mixture of Agents, we assign five specialized roles to sub-agents that execute in parallel (Baseline, Rank-Focused, Analyst, Discard Strategist, History Analyst) and aggregate their proposals via a sixth "Aggregator" agent.

-MoA modestly improves the 5-player setting (+1.1 with Watson, +0.8 with Sherlock over Best-of-5) but introduces high variance: speculative agents (especially the History Analyst) occasionally mislead the aggregator and tank a run.
-Diversity helps when it lands; reliability remains the open problem.
+MoA modestly improves the 5-player setting (+1.1 with Watson, +0.8 with Sherlock over Best-of-5) but introduces high variance: speculative high-risk sub-agents (especially the History Analyst) occasionally mislead the aggregator and tank a run.

-To validate our datasets, we post-train Qwen3-4B-Instruct-2507, a small non-reasoning model, on data collected from o3 and Grok-3-mini.
+To validate our datasets, we post-train Qwen3-4B-Instruct-2507, a small non-reasoning model, on data we collect from o3 and Grok 3 Mini:

-- HanabiRewards (560+ games with dense move-level utility annotations): used for RLVR via GRPO.
+- HanabiRewards (560+ games with dense move-level utility annotations): used for Reinforcement Learning with Verifiable Rewards via GRPO.

 | Model | Group Guess (1st / 2nd run) |